torbsorensen/TSI_classifier/README.md

 <img src="/data/examples/fogbow.jpg" alt="fogbow" width="250"/> <img src="/data/examples/iceoptics.jpg" alt="iceoptics" width="250"/> <img src="/data/examples/no_optics.jpg" alt="no_optics" width="250"/>

 A small training dataset of 218 labeled photos is available under /data/training.
-The full training set of 18129 labeled photos can be obtained by contacting me.
+The full training set of 18129 labeled photos are found in /data/training_full.
 A further test dataset is provided under /data/test, consisting of 214 labeled photos.

 A log of the dates of data that has been used in training the model is found in training_datasets.txt.